saram88/love-maths/README.md

 A button should appear to click: _Open Preview_ or _Open Browser_.

-To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere with no-cache, you can use this alias for `python3 -m http.server`.
+To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere with no-cache, you can use this alias for ``.

 `http_server`